 - Minimal risk of becoming impotent or incontinent.

 Manual Movements Translated Into Robotic Movements

 This system allows us to operate for longer periods of time with less fatigue and virtually no hand tremor.
 The da Vinci Surgical System provides delicate handling of the prostate tissue permitting extremely accurate cutting of nerve tissue.
-Only 5 small quarter sized incisions are made into the patient’s abdomen, three on one side of the navel and two on the other side.
+Only 5 small quarter-sized incisions are made into the patient’s abdomen, three on one side of the navel and two on the other side.
 The fine robotic arms equipped with tiny surgical instruments enter through these ports and do the surgery.
 Keep in mind that we, the surgeons, control every move that the robot makes.

-da Vinci Surgery Outcomes
+The da Vinci Robotic Prostatectomy Outcomes

 For surgery, we highly recommend the da Vinci Robotic Surgical System.
 We believe that you will get the greatest clinical outcome with this revolutionary, state-of-the-art surgery.
 Not only is it minimally invasive, but also allows us to rid cancer cells.
 Our patients report minimal discomfort after the surgery and are amazed at how quickly they recover and return to all of their normal activities.
 Traditional open surgery involves large traumatic incisions to the patient and requires a longer healing time with the possibility of infection at the surgical site and considerable scarring.
-With the da Vinci system, even through the small one-centimeter keyhole incisions, we are able to make incredible surgical maneuvers that would be impossible to make with our hands inside the patient.
+With the da Vinci system, even though the small one-centimeter keyhole incisions, we are able to make incredible surgical maneuvers that would be impossible to make with our hands inside the patient.

 David B. Samadi, M.D